jorjiiie/jorjiiie/README.md

-  I'm a high school student who's interested in a lot of things.

   I'm interested by algorithms and computational mathematics, and although math is not my strongest suit, it's very fun to make observations and make problems solvable with code.

   Currently I'm doing a lot of competitive programming on many different websites like Codeforces and Atcoder (I'm not very good), and I have dabbled in Project Euler but my math skills are currently   not quite good enough to do a respectable amount.